cdaein/agent-sandbox-zsh/README.md

 Add any domains you allow the agents to access.

-You can also add domains within the container shell.
+You can also add/remove domains within the container shell.
 Try `firewall --help` to get more info.

 ## Supported Agents